General Appointment Info

 Thank you for allowing us the opportunity to serve you!
-For appointments and inquiries, please call your closest HeartPlace Clinic or book your appointment online.
+For appointments and inquiries, please call your closest HeartPlace Clinic.
 We have convenient locations all across the metroplex.
 Locate the closet clinic to you by clicking here.

 For all other information and inquiries, contact our business office.